-Want to trim your remodeling budget and make the project eco-friendly and trim its budget at the same time?
-The answer may be using reclaimed or salvaged materials like doors or moldings.
+Want to trim your remodeling project eco-friendly and trim its budget at the same time?
+The answer may be using reclaimed or salvaged materials.

 The environmental impact is huge.
-In 2018, the most recent year on record, the United States generated nearly 570 million tons of construction and demolition debris, according to the Environmental Protection Agency.
+In 2018, the most recent year on record, the United States generated 600 million tons of construction and demolition debris, according to the Environmental Protection Agency.
 That’s more than double the amount of municipal solid waste generated.
 It’s also more than double than was produced just five years prior.

-The impact on your budget can be sizeable as well.
-Salvaged materials in the shape of doors or molding can sell for 40 percent to 60 percent less than buying them new.
+The impact on your budget can be sizable as well.
+Salvaged materials in the shape of doors or molding can sell for 50 percent to 75 percent less than buying them new.
 Reclaimed renovations have even gotten trendy in recent years, thanks to the popularity of television renovation shows like Fixer Upper and Salvage Dawgs.

-While you won’t have to sacrifice style to make reclaimed materials a part of your renovation, it’s not going to be as easy as a quick trip to Home Depot.
-Here are five things you need to know:
+While you won’t have to sacrifice style to make reclaimed materials a part of your renovation, it’s not going to be as easy as a quick buying trip to Home Depot.

 You’re likely not going to find all the doors or tile you need to remodel your house on your first visit to the salvage store.